Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Graph groupoids

 \begin{proposition} Let $E$ be a graph.
-Then the following are equivalent: \begin{enumerate} \item The groupoid $\mathcal{G}_E$ is minimal. \item The graph $E$ is cofinal and for each $v \in E^0_\text{sing}, \ w \in E^0$, we have $w \geq v$. \end{enumerate} \end{proposition} \begin{proof} If $E$ has a sink $w \in E^0_{\text{sing}}$, then one immediately deduces from both statements that $E$ cannot have any other singular vertices, nor any infinite paths.
-Consequently and $\mathcal{G}_E$ becomes a discrete transitive groupoid.
-So \emph{(1)} and \emph{(2)} are clearly equivalent in this case.
-For the remainder of the proof we assume that $E$ has no sinks.
+Then the following are equivalent: \begin{enumerate} \item The groupoid $\mathcal{G}_E$ is minimal. \item The graph $E$ is cofinal, and for each $v \in E^0$ and $\smash{w \in E^0_\text{sing}}$, we have $v \geq w$. \end{enumerate} \end{proposition} \begin{proof} If $E$ has a sink $\smash{w \in E^0_{\text{sing}}}$, then one immediately deduces from both statements that~$E$ cannot have any other singular vertices, nor any infinite paths.
+Consequently and this entails that $\mathcal{G}_E$ is a discrete transitive groupoid.
+Now, \emph{(1)} and \emph{(2)} are clearly equivalent in this case.